-PIAL will award credit for live fire training structures that meet the criteria outlined in NFPA 1402.
-A written and signed statement by the fire chief stating that the facility meets NFPA requirements is required for credit to be awarded.
-If not provided, no credit will be awarded.
 PIAL will award credit for availability and use of a training library, audio/visual equipment and hydrant/pump cutaways.
 A maximum of 4 points will be awarded per Table 1 below, but the total credit for the facilities availability factor cannot exceed 35 points.

-PIAL will award credit for NFPA compliant mobile live fire training props that are owned and used by the graded area.
+PIAL will award credit for NFPA compliant mobile live fire training props that are used by the graded area regardless of their ownership.